Improved Metropolis-Hastings algorithms via landscape modifcation with applications to simulated annealing and the Curie-Weiss model: Metropolis-Hastings with landscape modification

 Since $f$ is assumed to be non-decreasing in Assumption \ref{assump:main}, the greater the difference between $\mcH(x)$ and $c$, the smaller the upper bound in the first inequality in the above equation, the smaller it is we would expect for $\mathcal{H}_{\epsilon,c}^f(y) - \mcH_{\epsilon,c}^f(x)$, the higher the transition rate $Q(x,y)\exp\{-(\mathcal{H}_{\epsilon,c}^f(y) - \mcH_{\epsilon,c}^f(x))\}$, and the landscape is modified in this sense.
-With these ideas and notations in mind, we are now ready to introduce the Metropolis-Hastings chain with landscape modification:
+Intuitively speaking, when the algorithm is above the threshold parameter $c$ the landscape is modified such that the transition rate is higher to encourage exploration, while the original landscape is utilized for exploitation when the algorithm is below $c$.